 If you own an RV, the chances are that you have thought about purchasing a portable RV generator for times when you don’t have access to shore power.
 Generators have seen many innovations over the years, have become much more affordable, and are available from dozens of manufacturers.
 As a result, many generators on the market today are very quiet, compact, and can run for extended periods with less fuel.

-However, when choosing a generator for your RV, it’s important to think about what you plan to power with it and where you’ll be using it.
+However, when choosing a generator for your RV, you must consider what you plan to power with it and where you’ll be using it.
 There are so many different generator options available that it can get confusing when selecting the right one.
-It’s easy to purchase a portable generator that is underpowered for your needs and purchase one that’s too big.
+It’s easy to purchase a portable generator that is underpowered for your needs or one that’s too big.
 This article will help you figure out what you need, identify some of the tradeoffs, and review some of the best models available on the market.

 Types of generators

 There are two types of generators that you’ll find at your local stores: Open frame conventional generators and inverter generators.
 While I’ll briefly describe the differences between the two, if you’re purchasing a generator for your RV, you’ll most likely be interested in an inverter generator.

 Understanding the difference between the two types of generators is important.
 A generator converts mechanical energy into electrical power.
 Portable generators use an engine, like your car, to produce the electrical current, turning it into AC (alternating current) used in household electronics.